SaurabhSangpal/Salad-Chef/README.md

 Created a border using a brick image which has collision detection so now the players can't leave the screen.

 Also added chopping boards, plates and a trash can.
+Added vegetables and customers and added basic functionality to them.

+The player can now go near any vegetable and press the __Special__ key (__SPACE__ and __ENTER__) and it gets registered.
+Functionality hasn't yet been added to it.
 ## TODO
-Add vegetables and customers.

-Bind __SPACE__ for player 1 and __ENTER__ for player 2 such that it will do context specific action when we press it near any object such as the chopping board or trash can.
+Create an inventory for each player and allow it to have up to two vegetables at any time.
+Will probably implement an inventory on the plates or create another inventory in the players so that it can hold up to three chopped vegetables.

+# Disclaimer
+None of the images used in this game are created or owned by me.
+All of the images used in this game are licensed under a Creative Commons license.